AndyButland/UmbracoMapper/ReadMe.md

 For more examples, including details of how the controllers are set up, see the controller class **UberDocTypeController.cs** in the test web application.
 Or the file **UmbracoMapperTests.cs** in the unit test project.

-### Mapping Operations
+### Custom Mappings

-For additional flexibiity when you want to map to a custom view model type that's been created in your project, it is possible to add custom mapping functions to the mapper, e.g.:
+For additional flexibility when you want to map to a custom view model type that's been created in your project, it is possible to add custom mapping functions to the mapper, e.g.:

 	mapper.AddCustomMapping(typeof(Image).FullName, CustomMappings.GetImage);
     ...